Horton Hears A Who Handprint Craft [Free Template]

 Dr. Seuss Second Book Collection– This boxed set of five Beginner Books by Dr. Seuss—The Cat in the Hat Comes Back, Dr. Seuss’s ABC, Oh Say Can You Say?, Oh the Thinks You Can Think!, and I Can Read with My Eyes Shut! is a great addition to your home library.

-- Cat in the Hat craft
+Fun Cat in the Hat Fork Painting

 Horton Hears A Who Handprint Craft